Montessori Early Childhood Studies BA (Hons)

 Undergraduate degree

-Enhance your understanding of young children’s learning and develop the skills and knowledge to make your difference as a competent Montessori teacher
+Enhance your understanding of young children's learning through a degree in Montessori education and develop the skills and knowledge to make your difference as a competent and inspiring Montessori teacher

 Course highlights

-- Online learning gives you the flexibility to fit studying around your other commitments and the work placement gives you practical hands-on experience
+• Online learning gives you the flexibility to fit studying around your other commitments and the work placement gives you practical hands-on experience in Montessori education

 Course overview

 Montessori education is becoming a very popular choice to support early childhood learning and development.
-It’s a child-led approach to learning that although as a philosophy is a century old is more relevant to developing skills for the future in children than any other education approach today.
+It’s a child-led approach to learning that was pioneered by Maria Montessori in the 20th century.
+Although as a philosophy it is now more than a century old, it is more relevant to developing skills for the future in children than any other education approach today.

-You’ll study Montessori pedagogy, gaining an understanding of her secrets of childhood, and the importance of supporting the child to reach their full potential.
-You’ll explore the three elements of the Montessori triangle: the child, the environment and the teacher and develop your understanding of how these principals collaborate to support the journey of early childhood and primary education.
+You’ll study Montessori pedagogy, gaining an understanding of her secrets of childhood, and the importance of supporting the child to reach their full potential as a Montessori practitioner.
+You’ll explore the three elements of the Montessori triangle: the child, the environment and the teacher and develop your understanding of how these principals collaborate to support the journey of early childhood and primary education, and enable children to succeed.

 Throughout the course you’ll be supported by academics who are also qualified Montessori practitioners offering you a knowledgeable and reflective teaching team.
 You’ll also take part in work placements (20 days per year) that will give you valuable hands-on experience and form part of the assessment criteria that makes this degree ‘full and relevant’.
 If you are not currently working in a relevant setting, we will help you find a suitable work placement.

-During your studies, you’ll have the option to complete the ECGPC (Early Childhood Graduate Practitioner Competencies).
+During your studies, you’ll complete the ECGPC (Early Childhood Graduate Practitioner Competencies).
 This is a professionally recognised framework that’ll enhance your employability and provide some clarity for your prospective employers as to the graduate level of your achievements.
 The competencies are included on the QAA Early Childhood Studies Subject Benchmark Statements, with practice at Level 6 recognised by the Department for Education (DfE).

 It is a mandatory requirement to take a practical placement as part of this course.
 If you are already working in an Early Years (0-8 years) setting then this can be incorporated into your work, otherwise you will need to secure a placement.
-It’s a great chance to get hands-on experience in early years and education.
+It’s a great chance to get hands-on experience in early years education and enhance your professional practice.

 We’ve worked with employers, practitioners and Montessorians in designing our BA (Hons) Montessori Early Childhood Studies, to make sure you graduate with the knowledge, skills and abilities they’re looking for.
 We’ve also been guided by The Children’s Workforce Development Council and the Early Years Professional Framework.

-The successful completion of this course will allow you to work in any registered setting (nurseries or pre-school), in England or internationally as a Montessori teacher.
-It will also give you a platform to move into leadership roles and make further positive impacts to the lives of young children.
+The successful completion of this course will allow you to work in any registered setting (nurseries or pre-school), in England or internationally as a qualified Montessori teacher.
+It will also give you a platform to move into leadership roles and make further positive impacts to the lives of young children through the Montessori philosophy and child centred approach.

 Following successful completion of this course you may wish to further develop your understanding of Montessori practice with our 100% online Education with Montessori Master’s degree.